Vijay Prashad

-Vijay Prashad is an Indian Marxist historian and commentator.
-He is an executive-director of Tricontinental: Institute for Social Research, the Chief Editor of LeftWord Books, and a senior non-resident fellow at Chongyang Institute for Financial Studies, Renmin University of China.
+Vijay Prashad (born 1967) is an Indian-born American author, journalist, political commentator, and Marxist.
+He is the executive-director of Tricontinental: Institute for Social Research, editor of LeftWord Books, Chief Correspondent at Globetrotter, and a senior non-resident fellow at Chongyang Institute for Financial Studies, Renmin University of China.
+Ideologically a Marxist, Prashad is well known for his criticisms of capitalism, neocolonialism, American exceptionalism, and Western imperialism, while expressing support for communism and the global south.

-He was the George and Martha Kellner Chair in South Asian History and a professor of international studies at Trinity College in Hartford, Connecticut, United States, from 1996 to 2017.
-He is an advisory board member of the US Campaign for the Academic and Cultural Boycott of Israel, part of the global Boycott, Divestment and Sanctions (BDS) movement.
+Previously, Prashad has been the George and Martha Kellner Chair in South Asian History and a professor of international studies at Trinity College in Hartford, Connecticut, United States, from 1996 to 2017.
+He is an advisory board member of the US Campaign for the Academic and Cultural Boycott of Israel, part of the global Boycott, Divestment and Sanctions (BDS) movement, and co-founder of the Forum of Indian Leftists (FOIL).

+Prashad has provided reporting and political commentary for several publications, including Monthly Review, The Nation, and Salon.

 Early life and background

-He is the son of Pran and Soni Prashad.
-Vijay was born and raised in Kolkata, India.
-Prashad attended The Doon School, an Indian residential boarding school for boys ages 12–18.
-He then went to the United States and received a BA from Pomona College in 1989, and earned a PhD at the University of Chicago in 1994, writing a dissertation under the supervision of Bernard S. Cohn.
+The son of Pran and Soni Prashad, Vijay Prashad was born and raised in Kolkata, India.
+He attended The Doon School as a child.
+In the United States, he received a BA from Pomona College in 1989 as well as earning a PhD at the University of Chicago in 1994—writing a dissertation under the supervision of Bernard S. Cohn.
 He is the nephew of Marxist Indian politician Brinda Karat.

-Work

-In an article for The Nation, Prashad lays out his vision for a struggle towards socialism.
-He argues that progressive forces typically have very good ideas, but no power.
-He states that without power, good ideas have little consequences and that socialists must organise as well as theorise.
-He has stated that American leftists are not as effective as they could be in situations where they win influence through community organising, such as in local governments, because they often do not appreciate ideas originating from other parts of the world.
-He also calls on leftists to have a long-term view of social struggle rather than focusing on short-term results.
-Prashad says that this short-term focus often results from an economic system where companies are incentivised to demonstrate quarterly profits.

-Prashad describes himself as a Marxist.
-He is a co-founder of the Forum of Indian Leftists (FOIL).
-His views on capitalism are summarised in his book Fat Cats and Running Dogs.
-The historian Paul Buhle writes, "Vijay Prashad is a literary phenomenon."
-The writer Amitava Kumar notes, "Prashad is our own Frantz Fanon.
-His writing of protest is always tinged with the beauty of hope."
+Prashad is queer.